 Conducting a feasibility study is the first step after the project concept is visualized.
 This process starts before creating a business case and signing the project charter.

 The project business case document establishes the validity of the benefits of the project and builds the case for project authorization.
-Feasibility studies enhance your success rate by evaluating many parameters, identifying reasons to proceed or not with a project.
+Feasibility studies enhance your success rate by evaluating many parameters and identifying reasons to proceed or not with a project.

 The project charter authorizes the project’s existence.